Domaine de Beaurenard - Châteauneuf-du-Pape rouge 2022

 Wine rated (2024 guide) 93/100

-A solid, structured red with a spicy touch.
-Aromas of cherry, blackcurrant, sweet spices and Mediterranean herbs.
+A solid, structured red with a hint of spice.
+Aromas of cherry, blackcurrant, sweet spices, and Mediterranean herbs.
 Full-bodied with fine, firm tannins.
-Lively, with a bright core of succulent red berries and a fresh, zesty finish.
-Made from Demeter-certified biodynamically grown grapes.
-Enjoy or keep.
+Lively with a bright core of succulent red berries and a fresh, tangy finish.
+Made from biodynamically grown grapes certified by Demeter.
+Enjoy now or cellar.

 Jeb Dunnuck